LuzFaltex/RavenRockDocs/.github/ISSUE_TEMPLATE/lore_submission.md

 **Select one of the following categories (if you're unsure, pick the closest match or more than one)**

-Flora (plants), Fauna (animals), Trade and Commerce, Transportation, Weapons and Armor, Medicine, Religious matters and the Pantheon, Historical Lore,
+Flora (plants), Fauna (animals), Trade and Commerce, Transportation, Weapons and Armor, Medicine, Religious matters and the Pantheon, Historical Lore, Other

-**Is your feature request related to a problem?
-Please describe.**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+**How does this lore change and interact with existing lore?
+Does it involve changes to other existing lore?**

-**Describe the solution you'd like**
+**Describe your idea.
+The more information the better.**
-A clear and concise description of what you want to happen.

-**Describe alternatives you've considered**
-A clear and concise description of any alternative solutions or features you've considered.

-**Additional context**
-Add any other context or screenshots about the feature request here.